-- The first two statements, the statement of net position and the statement of activities (on pages 23 and 24), are government-wide financial statements that provide information about the activities of the Township as a whole and present a longer-term view and short-term information of the Township's overall financial status, as well as the financial status of its component unit. - Fund financial statements start on page 25 and report on the Township's operations in more detail than the government-wide statements by providing information about the Township's most significant funds. - The governmental funds statements describe how general government services such as public safety and culture and recreation were financed. - Fiduciary fund statements provide information about activities for which the Township acts solely as a trustee or agent for the benefit of those outside of the government such as retirement plans.
+- The first two statements, the statement of net position and the statement of activities (pages 23 and 24), are government-wide financial statements that provide information about the activities of the Township as a whole and present a longer-term view and short-term information of the Township's overall financial status, as well as the financial status of its component unit. - Fund financial statements start on page 25 and report on the Township's operations in more detail than the government-wide statements by providing information about the Township's most significant funds. - The governmental funds statements describe how general government services such as public safety and culture and recreation were financed.
+Budgetary comparison statements are provided to demonstrate compliance with the legally adopted budget as set forth.

+- The proprietary fund statements offer more financial information regarding the Township's business-type activities shown in the government-wide financial statements.
+These include sewer and refuse operations. - Fiduciary fund statements provide information about activities, including pension and other post-employment benefits (OPEB), for which the Township acts solely as a trustee or agent for the benefit of Township employees and retirees.
 Fiduciary funds are not reflected in the government-wide statements because the resources cannot be used to support municipal activities.